viren1408/T-PAIn/README.md

-# T-PAIn : Tempo2-Polyco Phase At any Instant
+# T-PAIn :
+What does "T-PAIn" stand for, you ask?
+Well, it's short for "Tempo2-Polyco Phase At any Instant" – because that's exactly what it does!

-This script is designed to generate polyco files using Tempo2.
-It allows users to specify parameters through a configuration file and calculates the predicted rotation frequency and absolute phase at a given observation date.
+With T-PAIn, you can generate polyco files using Tempo2 and calculate the predicted rotation frequency and absolute phase at a given observation date.
+All you need is an updated ephemeris for the pulsar (.par) file.

+Please feel free to suggest any changes or modifications.
+I would also like it if you mention the code repo if you are using it for some scientific publication.

 ## Installation